 OR

 (B) You are Ankit/Ankita of Mahavir Public School, Delhi.
-You have seen an advertisement in ‘The Times of India’ regarding the starting of new batches of Astronomy Club’ by the National Science Centre.
+You have seen an advertisement in ‘The Times of India’ regarding the starting of new batches of the Astronomy Club’ by the National Science Centre.
 You wish to join the club.
 Write a letter to the Director, enquiring about the venue, duration, fee structure, activities, etc. (Word limit 100-120 words) [5]

 Answer: